CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 ##### *Command Interface*

 **Command** interface defines the necessary methods that **CommandManager** requires to allocate the correct command based on the user input.
+This follows the Command Pattern as the client, in this case the **CommandManager** class can treat each command type as a black box, calling the four methods in the table below whenever there is a user input.

 *Notable APIs:* [`Command.java`](https://github.com/CS2103AUG2016-W11-C1/main/blob/master/src/main/java/linenux/command/Command.java)